-It is thought that between 10 per cent and 15 per cent of older people experience depression and about 10 per cent experience anxiety1.
-Rates of depression among people living in residential aged care are believed to be much higher, at around 35 per cent2.
+It is thought that between 10% and 15% of older people experience depression and about 10% experience anxiety.
+Rates of depression among people living in residential aged care are believed to be much higher, at around 35%.

 Applying these rates to the Gold Coast population aged 65 years and over, 15,876 have experienced depression while 10,584 have experience anxiety.
-As seen in table one, the Gold Coast rate of people aged 65 and over (16.6 per cent) is above the Queensland rate (15.7 per cent) and the average annual growth rate on the Gold Coast 2.4 per cent between 2014 and 2019 which was also above the Queensland rate 1.5 per cent the number of older people experiencing mental illness will continue to increase on the Gold Coast3.
+As seen in Table 1, the Gold Coast rate of people aged 65 and over (16.6%) is above the Queensland rate (15.7%) and the average annual growth rate on the Gold Coast 2.4% between 2014 and 2019 which was also above the Queensland rate 1.5% the number of older people experiencing mental illness will continue to increase on the Gold Coast.

-1 National Ageing Research Institute.
+&lt;sup>1 National Ageing Research Institute.
 (2009). beyondblue depression in older age: a scoping study.
 Final Report.
 Melbourne: National Ageing Research Institute.